 While it’s not always ideal to have to speak off the cuff, it’s an important skill to master.
 During this final segment, we will talk about structuring and delivering information when there is little time for preparation.
 Participants will receive a topic and a set amount of time to plan.
 They will then apply what they’ve learned from the day as they present to the rest of the class.

-By the conclusion of this program, participants should have a clear idea of what it takes to present like a senior leader.
+By the conclusion of this program, participants should have a clear idea of what it takes to present as a senior leader.
 They will understand how to: address the needs of different audiences, choose a presentation’s structure, employ rhetorical devices, and organized a talk with little time to prepare.